-We ordered our shuttle for 8am and it brought us, along with a youth group of 18 hikers, to the trailhead.
-To my disappointment, it was cloudy.
-All throughout the ascent to the south crater, all I could see was white from the clouds.
-It reminded me of the time we hiked at the foot of the Eiger mountain in Switzerland — and never saw it.
+We ordered our shuttle for 8am, and it brought us, along with a youth group of 18 hikers, to the trailhead.
+Sadly, the morning was cloudy, and throughout the ascent to the South Crater, all we could see was white from the clouds.
+It reminded us of the time we hiked at the foot of the Eiger mountain in Switzerland — and never saw it.

 It wasn’t until we hiked up another couple hundred meters to the Red Crater that we saw that the clouds were hanging on the mountain and that the other side was clear with blue skies.
 At last!

-The trail got steeper and steeper, until finally up on the pass to the Red Crater, the trail narrowed considerably (to maybe 3m) with steep drop-offs on either side.
+The trail got steeper and steeper, until finally, up on the pass to the Red Crater, the trail narrowed considerably, with steep drop-offs on either side.
 This would not have been a problem, except for the very strong winds that pushed us around.
-At this point, we were glad to have brought hats, gloves and good windbreakers, which all saw action on this stretch of the hike.
+At this point, we were glad to have brought hats, gloves and good windbreakers.

-The trail leveled out by three lakes, a great spot for a lunch break, as was evidenced by the hundred other people having the same idea.
-Again, we heard a lot of German, some Dutch and French.
-The lakes’ water had an eerie green color, as if lit from within, and occasionally, the smell of rotten eggs from some volcanic vents higher up wafted down.
-But it was a scenic spot with lots of people taking pictures and the obligatory model-wannabe poses preferred by teenage girls.
-I overheard a couple of German girls recording a video for the birthday of one of their grandmas.
+The trail leveled out by three lakes, which we and 100 other people thought was a great spot for lunch.
+Again, we heard a lot of German, and some Dutch and French.
+The lakes’ water had an eerie green color, as if lit from within, and occasionally, the smell of rotten eggs from volcanic vents higher up wafted down.
+But it was a scenic spot, with lots of people taking pictures.
+Most of the teens were taking silly model-wannabe shots, but a couple of German girls were recording a video for the birthday of one of their grandmas.

-The spot was still windy, and eventually we started to get cold and marched on.
+We started to get cold and marched on.
 This time, the trail was flat for a while before ascending to another, bigger lake.
 This one had blue water and was called Blue Lake — go figure.
-We had originally planned to have lunch there, but now we were glad we didn’t, because it was a cold and very windy spot with no shelter from the wind.
-So we bypassed the lake and headed straight down the trail, which was now descending towards the parking lot on the other end.
+We had originally planned to have lunch there, but now we were glad we didn’t, because it was a cold and very windy spot with no shelter.
+So we bypassed the lake and headed straight down the trail.

-This part of the mountain was so steep that the trail went through a lot of long switchbacks, something we didn’t notice to be the case on the other side,.
-The ascent went straight up.
-About half-way down, there was a hut with amenities, i.e. toilets, and we stopped for a break.
+This part of the mountain was so steep that the trail went through a lot of long switchbacks, unlike the near-vertical ascent.
+About halfway down, there was a hut with some welcome amenities, including toilets, and we stopped for a break.
 Our shuttle driver told us at the start that it would take about 2 hours from the hut to hike out, and we had some time to burn, so we hung out on the mountain.
-By now, some of the other faces in the crowd were familiar from the hike, which made the people-watching even more interesting and fun.
+By now, some of the other faces in the crowd were familiar, which made the people-watching even more interesting and fun.

 Another hour down the trail, we finally entered the woods and hiked along a clear, fast-moving stream.
-A sign warned about a stretch of a hazardous area, warning we shouldn’t proceed if we heard loud noises from above, and that we should not stop.
-I assume the trail was routed through a little gully where mud slides and flash floods would be rushing down.
+A sign warned about a stretch of a hazardous area, warning we shouldn’t proceed if we heard loud noises from above, and that we should not stop — presumably because mud slides and flash floods.

-Our shuttle arrived on time, and it took a long time for it to drop us off back at our hotel, driving half-way around the mountain.
-We were the first and only ones to get of the bus here and staying at the most luxurious accommodation.
-It felt like being singled out for being the rich Americans staying in posh rooms.
+Our shuttle arrived on time, and it took a long time for it to drop us off at our hotel, driving half-way around the mountain.
+We were the first and only ones to get off at Chateau Tongariro, which gave us the unfamiliar feeling of being rich Americans.

-We got back around 16:45 and relaxed the rest of the day: Bath and beer for Beth while I drove up to the end of the road, which led to a ski area on a neighboring volcano.
-It was a strange place because there was only one restaurant and the scene was dominated by sharp volcanic rock onto which there were various buildings strewn about.
-It didn’t strike me as a cozy ski town like the ones in Colorado.
+We relaxed the rest of the day.
+Beth had a beer and a bath, while Torsten drove up to the end of the road, which led to a ski area on a neighboring volcano.
+It was a strange place because there was only one restaurant, and the scene was dominated by sharp volcanic rock on which various buildings were strewn about.
+It didn’t look like a quaint ski town, like those we’d seen in Colorado.

-We ended the day by having drinks in the hotel’s library, listening to live piano music and watching the sunset on the volcano.
-As it was already 8pm, and the lunch the hotel packed was quite substantial (and quite good) we skipped dinner, knowing a fabulous breakfast buffet was awaiting the next morning.
+We ended the day by having drinks in the hotel’s library, listening to live piano music and watching the sun set on the volcano.
+As it was already 8pm, and the lunch the hotel packed was quite substantial, we skipped dinner, knowing a fabulous breakfast buffet was awaiting the next morning.